DoganM95/CP2077-Modding-Guide/README.md

     "customSounds":    [ ]
 }
 ```
-After the function to be modified has been found, the whole file containing it needs to be copied, including their relative path.
+After finding a function, which could make the game more fun by modification, the whole file containing it needs to be copied, including their relative path.
 So
 ```cs
 ```